- Required Housing Policy

 - Freshmen and sophomores (less than 60 hours) are required to live on campus, space permitting.
 Exemptions include students who are: veterans of military service (181 days or more), married, have dependent children, 21 years of age or older, members of fraternities or sororities living in chapter houses (sophomores only), or commuting from their permanent address.
 Requests for exemption based upon special circumstances (defined as unique and unusual) will also be considered.
-A fee of $1000 per semester is assessed to students who are in non-compliance with this policy.
+A fee of the full housing charge per semester is assessed to students who are in non-compliance with this policy.

 - All full-time WKU students and exempted part-time students may live on campus.

 - If a resident fails to enroll, or pay fees and is therefore not an enrolled student, the resident agrees to vacate the premises within 48 hours.

 III.
 Period of Agreement

 - Upon execution of this agreement by both parties and payment of the deposit, this contract becomes effective and constitutes a binding agreement for the full academic year (Fall and Spring Semesters), or the remaining portion thereof.

 - Any student who remains enrolled, but withdraws from the University housing during the contract period without being released from this agreement, will: forfeit the deposit, be assessed a room charge through the official date of withdrawal, and be assessed a $750 contract termination fee.

 - Provided residence hall space is available, the University agrees to furnish a space and use of public areas in the residence halls.

 - The University provides housing during the recess periods of Thanksgiving, Christmas/Semester Break, and Spring Break in Bemis Lawrence Hall and Barnes Campbell Hall.
 All other halls will close for these periods, but residents may leave personal belongings in their room.